pacoccino/producr/README.md

 ## Running

+You need to have Nodejs v6+ installed.

+- Install dependencies
-First, `npm i`
+`npm install`

-Configure the app such as ports and databases either in `src/config.json`, via environment variables or in `docker-compose.override.yml` file.
+- Configure the app such as ports and databases either in `src/config.json`, via environment variables or in `docker-compose.override.yml` file.

 #### Run all services with docker compose
-`docker compose build`
+`docker-compose build`
-`docker compose up`
+`docker-compose up`

 #### Run all-in-one dev server
-If you already have mongodb and redis server
 `npm run server`
+*You need to have MongoDb and Redis servers up*

 #### Run production server
 `npm run build && npm start`

-In order to validate oAuth callback, you must use localhost:3000 for web server
+> In order to validate oAuth callback, you currently have to use localhost:3000 as application address.

 ## Technologies used